 Melbourne Weather May Averages, Australia

-This is also the wettest month of the year and that will need to be taken into consideration if you're planning a lot of outdoor adventures.
-On average, the region receives 68mm of precipitation over the month.
+This is the wettest month of the year with an average of 68mm of precipitation over the month.
 This rain falls over a period of 15 days, making almost half of the month wet.
-Some of this rain can be heavy at times.
-If you are looking for drier conditions, you may want to consider visiting one of the more northerly cities in Australia.

-The average high temperature is 17°C (63°F) making a jacket or sweater necessary during the daytime hours.
-Overnight temperatures will fall to 10°C (50°F).
-Overall, the average daily temperature is just 14°C (57°F).
+The average high temperature is 17°C making a jacket or sweater necessary during the daytime hours.
+Overnight temperatures will fall to 10°C. Overall, the average daily temperature is just 14°C.

 Swimming in the local waters during this time of the year will require a wetsuit in order to stay safe.
-If you dare to brave the waters, be prepared for temperatures that will average just 16°C (61°F).
-If beach time is your thing, you may want to visit during a warmer time of the year or at least be prepared to only spend small amounts of time among the waves.
+If you dare to brave the waters, be prepared for temperatures that will average just 16°C.

 Hotels for Melbourne in May